Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 For more resources on the future of engineering Product Lifecycle Management (PLM), check out Saratech.

-5 Reasons to Use Product Lifecycle Managment (PLM) Software
+5 Reasons to Use Unified Product Lifecycle Management (PLM) Software

 - Accelerated Time to Market - The smoother the workflow and the higher the productivity, the faster your organization will be able to bring products to market.
-An important thing to remember here is that the best Product Lifecycle Management systems will not only improve internal team speed, but they should also increase the rate at which you collaborate with your 3rd-party partners.
+An important thing to remember here is that the best PLM and PIM systems will not only improve internal team speed, but they should also increase the rate at which you collaborate with your 3rd-party partners.
+That's where the CRM, or customer relationship management, comes into play.

 - Increased Revenue - As you accelerate your time to market with Product Lifecycle Management, you’ll also be reducing your production costs.
 The intersection between those two actions will improve your margin and help you scale up your business.
-You can’t just think of PLM software as a way of improving your workflows; one of the most critical KPIs after a few cycles is how it is impacting your revenue.
+You can’t just think of PLM tool as a way of improving your workflows; one of the most critical KPIs after a few cycles is how it is impacting your revenue.
 If you aren’t finding steps in the cycle to improve, that’s an indicator that you should reassess your process.
-Any great PLM implementation will increase your revenue over time.
+Any unified PLM and PIM implementation will increase your revenue over time.

-- Accurate Data Sharing - PLM software should be your central repository for product data.
+- Accurate Data Sharing - PLM and PIM software should be your central repository for product data.
 Beyond that, it is the best way for storing and sharing accurate data.
 In traditional systems where PDFs, spreadsheets and other data forms are stored individually, it can be difficult to keep track of the most recent and accurate data points.
 That makes for a mess.
-PLM software organizes your date, helps you keep track of it and allows for sharing with the right stakeholders at the right time (both internal and external).
+Unified PLM and PIM software organizes your data, helps you keep track of it and allows for sharing with the right stakeholders at the right time (both internal and external).

 - Improved Product Quality - More accurate data and improved workflows are always going to lead to improved product quality.
 In fact, that is another contributing factor to increased revenue.
 Regardless of your organization’s position in the supply chain, your customer will be more likely to purchase from you if you provide great products.
 That stands for both business and commercial transactions.
 As you refine your PLM steps and drive even minor improvements, you’ll see the difference in your end product.
 This will improve sales and build a better basis for customer loyalty.